We Don't Want More Guns, We Want Gun Reform

 For the youngest generation of Americans, Gen Z, school shooter drills have become a customary aspect of the school experience, beginning with the rise of school shootings such as the Sandy Hook shooting.
 Many remember teachers telling them to hide under desks and stay away from the windows and doors, as if America was a war zone.
 Our schools were turned into prisons, and some Americans suggested that teachers be armed.
 Twenty children were shot and killed while trying to learn and what was the American people’s response?
 More guns.
 After the Sandy Hook shooting that left twenty-seven people dead, subscriptions for admission into the National Rifle Association soared.
 In America, the solution to gun violence is more guns.

 In the UK, where mass shootings are not as common as they are here in the US, there are 6.5 guns per every 100 people.
-In the United States there are 101 guns per every 100 people.
-Logically, it seems as if perhaps less guns would result in less gun violence.
+In the United States, there are 101 guns per every 100 people.
+Logically, it seems as if perhaps fewer guns would result in less gun violence.
 But, Americans are quick to defend their right to carry.
 Many conservatives in America sleep with one eye open because they are afraid the “radical” left is going to take away their guns.
 To them, the answer to gun violence is simple: the only way to stop a bad guy with a gun, is with a good guy with a gun.

 In an articulate, witty, and entertaining special for The Daily Show with Trevor Noah, Jordan Klepper explores this theory by testing it out himself.
 As can be seen in this special, it is extremely easy for any living and breathing human being in America to get a handgun license.
 So easy in fact, this might account as to why unstable individuals across the country are able to purchase such weapons and commit mass murder rather easily.